After the GST, the pricing of the Maruti Suzuki Baleno starts from Rs 5.26 lakh to Rs 8.42 lakh (ex-showroom, Pan

-Based on Suzuki’s new-generation platform, Maruti Suzuki’s all-new hatchback is light, stiff and quite frugal in nature.
-Visually, the premium hatchback shares a strong resemblance with the iK-2 concept, which was first unveiled at the 2015 Geneva Motor Show.
+Designed on Suzuki’s new-generation platform, Maruti Suzuki’s all-new hatchback is light, stiff and quite frugal in nature.
+Visually, the premium hatchback shares a strong resemblance with the iK-2 concept, which broke cover in 2015 at the Geneva Motor Show.
 At the front fascia, the Maruti Baleno features a V-shaped grille tinted by a strip of chrome which runs into the swept-back head-lamp units.
 Under the grille lies a sporty looking sculpted front-bumper and projector headlights with follow-me-home.
 The car has electric folding ORVMs with turn indicators, chrome door handles and alloy wheels.

-The range-topping variant is exclusively available with projector headlamps, LED daytime running lamps and 16-inch alloys with 195/55 R16 tyres are exclusively offered on the top-ranging model of the hatchback.
-Whereas, the lower variants are fitted with 15-inch wheels and 185/65 R15 front and rear tyres.
+The range-topping variant is exclusively available with projector headlamps, LED daytime running lamps and 16-inch alloys with 195/55 R16 tyres are reserved for the top-spec trim.
+The lower variant comes fitted with 15-inch wheels and 185/65 R15 front and rear tyres.
 Other key highlights include a sloping roof, wraparound windows, and a sporty rear.
 With 3995mm length, 1745mm width and 1500mm height, the Maruti Suzuki Baleno is a bigger hatch than the Swift.
 It has a wheelbase of 2,520mm.
 With a ground clearance of 170mm, the hatchback is claimed to tackle all sorts of Indian terrains.
 Read – Maruti Ignis – All You Need To Know

 Since the Maruti Baleno is positioned above the Swift, it is more feature-rich, spacious and upmarket than its sibling.
 The neatly-designed dashboard and silver accents on the centre console give it a premium feel.
 The car’s top-end petrol and diesel variants come with the first-in-class 7-inch SmartPlay infotainment system – Apple CarPlay.
-While the base variant is devoid of Apple CarPlay or TFT cluster, touchscreen display, chrome handles, DRLs and alloy wheels.
+While the base variant misses out on Apple CarPlay or TFT cluster, touchscreen display, chrome handles, DRLs and alloy wheels.
 The Baleno is one of the well-equipped cars in its segment that comes loaded with remote keyless entry, front/rear power windows, auto-up power window for driver, telescopic steering with tilt function, adjustable head rests in front/rear, automatic AC, height adjuster for driver’s seat, socket in front/rear and push start/stop with smart key.
 Read – 2018 Maruti Suzuki Ciaz Facelift – What to Expect